Kenya's balancing act after Westgate attack

-"Every country in the region should now take precautions."'Safe for tourists'
+"Every country in the region should now take precautions."

 It is believed that one of the reasons for the attacks is to stir anti-Somali and anti-Islam sentiment in the mainly Christian nation of Kenya, and possibly cause a backlash similar to one which led to violence in 2011.